A Drinking Water Institute for Educators

 Drinking Water Institutes began in the summer of 2001.
 Eighteen teachers from across the state attended the Institute and learned about drinking water from those in the profession.
 On the final day, water superintendents from the communities where the teachers were from joined the teacher from their area, explaining some of the specific aspects and features of water supply and treatment in that area.
 Before leaving, the began writing curriculum for their classes.
 They will present this curriculum at a follow-up session.
 Teachers who attend the entire Institute, including the follow-up day, will receive two college credits from Hamline University.

-The Institute was originally conducted with the participation of the Science Museum of Minnesota and is now partnering with the Hamline University Center for Global Environmental Education (CGEE).
+The Institute was originally conducted with the participation of the Science Museum of Minnesota and with the Hamline University Center for Global Environmental Education (CGEE).
 The role of the Hamline CGEE is important to ensure the curriculum developed actually gets used.
-While professionals from the water industry provide basic content regarding drinking water, the Hamline CGEE ensures that the pedagological goals (that is, the art of teaching) of the Institute are addressed.
+While professionals from the water industry provide basic content regarding drinking water, the Hamline CGEE ensures that the pedagogical goals (that is, the art of teaching) of the Institute are addressed.

 Focusing on pedagogy, having the teachers develop their own inquiry-based curriculum rather than just being handed a piece of paper that has some activity on it, greatly increases the chances that the curriculum developed by the teachers actually gets into their classroomsthe ultimate goal of this program.